hammerheim-game/hammerheim-rules/5-warbands.md

 and heads, some even have had troll blood transfusion.
 Profile M WS BS S T W I A Ld
 6 3 3 5 5 3 4 3 4
-Weapons/Armour: Jaws, claws, and brute force!
-Clan Moulder Rat Ogres can never wear armour or use weapons.
+Weapons/Armor: Jaws, claws, and brute force!
+Clan Moulder Rat Ogres can never wear armor or use weapons.
 Special Rules
 Fear: Clan Moulder Rat Ogres are so frightening they cause fear.